Characters of the Marvel Cinematic Universe: A–L: Algrim / Kurse

+John Allerdyce / Pyro

+John Allerdyce (portrayed by Aaron Stanford), also known as Pyro, is a pyrokinetic mutant in the Void who works for Cassandra Nova.

+As of 2025, the character has appeared in one project: the film Deadpool & Wolverine (2024).
+Stanford reprises his role from the 20th Century Fox films X2 (2003) and X-Men: The Last Stand (2006).

 Ammit

-Ammit (motion-captured by Sofia Danu, voiced by Saba Mubarak) is the imprisoned Egyptian goddess that resembles a humanoid version of her classical depiction whom Arthur Harrow plans to release.
+Ammit (motion-captured by Sofia Danu, voiced by Saba Mubarak) is an imprisoned Egyptian goddess that resembles a humanoid version of her classical depiction whom Arthur Harrow plans to release.
 Ammit is known as "The Devourer of the Dead" and plans to cast her preemptive judgement on all of humanity.
 She is successfully released by Harrow and grants him as her avatar.
-They begin her plan, but are stopped by combined efforts of Marc, Steven, Layla, and Khonshu.
-Ammit is then trapped inside Harrow’s body in order to permanently kill them both.
+They begin her plan, but are stopped by the combined efforts of Marc Spector, Steven Grant, Layla El-Faouly, and Khonshu.
+Ammit is then trapped inside Harrow's body to permanently kill them both.
 Marc refuses and is released from his servitude, but Khonshu has Jake Lockley carry out the assassination.
-She is based on the Egyptian goddess of the same name.
+She is based on the Egyptian deity of the same name.